CSCIE9X/csci-e-92-project/.github/PULL_REQUEST_TEMPLATE.md

 Once you've completed the checklist below, mention the course staff and request grading.

-- [ ] I have compiled and run my code on NICE or my hardware
+- [ ] I have compiled and run my code on the cscie92 host or my hardware
 - [ ] I've reviewed the **Files changed** tab
 - [ ] Pull request is merged